Michman-dev/docs/source/account/git.md

 You may remove a connected source control provider by clicking the Unlink button next to a provider.

 :::warning
-If you unlink a VCS account you will not be able to deploy projects from this account.
+If you unlink a Git account you will not be able to deploy projects from this account.
 Existing deployment won't be affected.
 :::

 ## Refreshing tokens

-If you have any issues working with your connected VCS providers - try refreshing the access tokens by clicking the **Refresh Token** button on the [Source Control Page][vsc].
+If you have any issues working with your connected Git providers - try refreshing the access tokens by clicking the **Refresh Token** button on the [Source Control Page][vsc].

-[vsc]: https://app.michman.dev/account/vcs "Michman Account VCS Management Page"
+[vsc]: https://app.michman.dev/account/vcs "Michman Account Git Management Page"